 No kernel modules or drivers are required.
-Reticulum runs completely in userland, and can run on practically any system that runs Python 3.
+Reticulum can run completely in userland, and will run on practically any system that runs Python 3.
 Reticulum runs well even on small single-board computers like the Pi Zero.

 1.1 Current Status